-From 2019 to 2030, Vingroup will offer 1,100 fully funded scholarships (up to 100 full scholarships per year) to highly talented Vietnamese to pursue Master’s and doctoral degree programs in key areas at top level universities in countries that are leaders in science and technology.
+For 11 years starting from 2019, the Program will offer up to 100 scholarships per year to highly talented Vietnamese to pursue Master’s and doctoral degree programs in key areas at leading universities in the world.

-No. The maximum number of scholarships is 100 per year and does not specify the number of scholarships for each process or supported field.
+No. The maximum number of scholarships is 100 per year.
+We do not specify the number of scholarships for each process or supported field.
 However, the Program will award only ten (10) full scholarships to study at the University of Limoges, France, for a Master’s degree in CRYPTIS (Cryptology and Information Security), which includes five (5) scholarships for a Master’s degree in MCCA (Mathematics, Cryptology, Coding and Applications) and five (5) scholarships for a Master’s degree in IT Security (IS).

-The Science and Technology Scholarship Program by Vingroup gives priority in awarding scholarships to candidates who study in selected areas of science and technology, which have the potential to create breakthroughs in the development of science and technology in Vietnam.
-There is also a great demand for high-quality human resources in these fields in Vietnam.
-Please find HERE the list of supported fields of study, sub-fields, and the corresponding specialties that are given priority in granting the Master’s and Doctoral scholarships.
+The Vingroup Science and Technology Scholarship Program awards scholarships to candidates who study in selected areas of science and technology, which have the potential to create breakthroughs in the development of science and technology in Vietnam.
+Please find HERE the list of supported fields of study that are given priority in granting the Master’s and Doctoral scholarships.

 For applicants who wish to study in other fields of science and technology that do not appear on the list above, please contact the Program at firstname.lastname@example.org to check the eligibility of the intended field of study before applying for the scholarship.